Can Going Out With Wet Hair Make You Sick? This Is Why The Old Wive’s Tale Has Stood The Test Of Time

 Most of the lessons many of us were taught as children about physical health and wellness are not completely accurate, or accurate at all.
 In addition to the wet hair myth, chicken noodle soup may be comforting, but it definitely won’t cure a cold.
-“The five-second rule” has also been determined by many studies to be a myth — meaning the minute you drop your food on a germy surface, it is contaminated.
+“The five-second rule” has also been determined by many studies to be a myth — meaning, the minute you drop your food on a germy surface, it is contaminated.
 Even the idea that you can cut out moldy spot in bread, and still safely eat it, is untrue.
-"With soft food, it's very easy for the roots [of the mold], or the tentacles, or whatever creepy word you want to use, to penetrate" deeper into the food,” Marianne Gravely, an information specialist for the United States Department of Agriculture, told NPR.
+"With soft food, it's very easy for the roots [of the mold], or the tentacles, or whatever creepy word you want to use, to penetrate" deeper into the food,” Marianne Gravely, an information specialist for the United States Department of Agriculture, told NPR in 2017.
 So, you may want to double check the advice you were taught as a kid is substantiated by science.